Many people would admit to believing that there is a God.

 He saw them as defenceless as sheep against a pack of wolves and he wanted to lead them to a safe place.

-Neither Jesus nor God want to take advantage because we are weak and helpless, they are full of compassion and want to help:
+Neither Jesus nor God wants to take advantage because we are weak and helpless, they are full of compassion and want to help:

 The Bible tells us that the Lord doesn’t flit around, he sticks to his plans.